Teamfight Tactics Champions and Synergies Guide - Find the Best Teamcomp!

 TFT Champion Classes

 If you have two Guardians in your team, they will grant all the adjacent allies extra 40 armor at the beginning of the fight.
 These two units are Braum and Leona.
 This is also why Braum is a great addition to a Noble comp and Leona works great with Glacials since they can get you this defensive bonus.

 Champions that belong to this class stack mana two times faster than the others.
 Having three of them give you access to Daisy – the tanky golem that will be summoned at the beginning of the fight.
 The four available Elementalists are Lissandra, Kennen, Brand, and Anivia.

 Elementalists are extremely powerful in the midgame.
 Getting the golem fairly early is super overpowered and Brand has some really powerful stats.
 They are a great category to transition into during the midgame.
 Most of them also have some really powerful ultimates that can gain a lot from the Sorcerers’ boost.
 This class will gladly take any ability power and mana items.

-Stacking this class allows ranger to get double attack speed for three seconds, every three seconds.
-For two of them it’s 25% chance, for all four it goes up to 65%.
-The Rangers in TFT are Vayne, Varus, Ashe and Kindred.
+Stacking this class allows the ranger to get double attack speed for three seconds, every three seconds.
+For two of them, it’s a 25% chance, for all four it goes up to 65%.
+The Rangers in TFT are Vayne, Varus, Ashe, and Kindred.